MasteryCoding/Roll-a-Ball-Walkthrough/Live Build 1 Roll-a-Ball/README.md

 1. Create an Empty GameObject called `Camera Pivot` and make the `Main Camera` a child.
 2. Zero the `Main Camera` position and rotation relative to the pivot.
-3. Set the `Main Camera` position.z field in the transform to -15.
-This gives the camera distance away from the ball.
+3. Set the `Main Camera` position.z field in the transform to -5.
-4. Set the `Main Camera` position.y field in the transform to 4.
-This makes the camera sit above the ball.

 ![Camera Pivot](Resources/CameraPivot.gif)